white-frame/view/README.md

     WhiteFrame\View\ViewServiceProvider::class

-## Registering blade views into sections
+## Nesting views into another views (hooking blade view sections)

-The facade `WhiteFrame\View` allows you to nest blade view into other blade views.
+The facade `WhiteFrame\View` allows you to nest blade view into another blade views.
 It can be usefull if you have a modular application witch need to dynamically add content into sections etc ...

 ### Simple example :